SamIsTheFBI/dotfiles/README.md

 ## Setup (Arch)

-If you don't have Arch installed and want to use my setup, then try my install script.
-Installing Arch yourself, installing dependencies and then cloning my dotfiles is always an alternative.
+If you don't have Arch installed and want to use my setup, then try [my install script](https://github.com/SamIsTheFBI/sami).
+Installing Arch yourself, getting the dependencies and then cloning my dotfiles is always an alternative that I would suggest.

 If you already have Arch installed, figure out dependencies from below, install them & run the following: